orianshechter/blood-donation/README.md

 Adopted by the Israel Blood Donation Organizion, and shown on their official site: https://www.dam.org.il/where-to-donate/

-The addresses scraped hourly from: https://www.mdais.org/blood-donation by the script in scrape-addresses/scrape.js file.
+The addresses scraped hourly from: https://www.mdais.org/blood-donation by the script in https://github.com/orianshechter/mda-scrape-addresses

 Created with React, and the map created with React-leaflet.
 ## Features: